Workshops at the Summit

 - How to implement PAP-S in in different countries?

-Workshop prepared by: Lena Kallings, Associate Professor at the Swedish School of Sport and Health Sciences, (GIH) and Amanda Lönn, Post-Doc, GIH, Peder Hoffman, Analyst, GIH
+Workshop prepared by: Lena Kallings, Associate Professor at the Swedish School of Sport and Health Sciences, (GIH) and Amanda Lönn, Post-Doc, GIH, Peder Hofmann, Analyst, GIH

 Psychological Flexibility, Mental Health, COVID-19 and Beyond.